 Yellow Brick House is committed to ending violence against women, and an informed and aware public is an important step in that journey.
 Take a look at the education programs we provide, and ask how you can participate.

-Classroom/Group Workshops: Specifically designed for students in Grades 7- 12, trained facilitators provide dynamic and interactive workshops (now virtual!)
+Classroom/Group Workshops: Specifically designed for students in Grades 6-12, trained facilitators provide dynamic and interactive workshops (in-person and virtually!)

 For teaching professionals who would like to facilitate discussion about Healthy Relationships with their students, this innovative on-line tool involves training modules on abuse and healthy relationships.